laythq/bank_tech_test/README.md

 Banking App:

 This is a banking app that can print your statement, handle deposits and handle withdrawals.
-Simply clone this repo and run the application through:
+Simply clone this repo and run:

+`bundle install`

+Then run the application through:

-`ruby bank.rb`
+`ruby app.rb`

 You will be presented with a list of different options.
 Enjoy!